MicrosoftDocs/azure-docs/articles/storage-mover/endpoint-manage.md

       ```

    1. After you've successfully connected, you can create your new endpoint resources.
-Use the `New-AzStorageMoverSmbEndpoint` cmdlet to create an SMB endpoint as shown in the following example.
+Depending on your requirement, you can use the `New-AzStorageMoverSmbEndpoint` cmdlet to create an SMB endpoint as shown in the following example.

       ```powershell